Continued from Mennonite Achiever

 “Oh crap, Anna, now you got me even more curious.
 But I guess I will just have to suffer because I do not want your death on my hands.
 The last thing I need is having your Mennonite peeps come after me.”

 I laughed and said, “Yeah, especially one of my aunts, she would probably want to spank you.”

 He looked at me with one eyebrow raised and took a breath.
 He was going to say something but he stopped himself and just started laughing as the waitress came back to take more orders.

-He ordered another beer and I asked for a water.
+He ordered another beer and I asked for water.
 “Are you sure you don’t want another drink?”
 George asked.

 “Yeah, I am sure, I think I am getting a little too brave here.”

 I took a sip of the water, put it on the table as I thought “I wish I could erase what I just said about my aunt but all I can do is hope that he won’t keep talking about that and steer this conversation in a different direction.|” I asked, “So what kind of music do you dance to then?”

 “Well I would dance with you to a good slow song since you asked.”